 This program from Morgan Stanley offers minority students a financial scholarship for exceptional academic achievement after acceptance of a summer internship. - NACME Collegiate Scholarships

-These series of scholarships from the National Action Council for Minorities in Engineering offer help for engineering and computer students. - The LAGRANT Foundation Undergraduate Scholarships
+These scholarships from the National Action Council for Minorities in Engineering offer help for engineering and computer students. - The LAGRANT Foundation Undergraduate Scholarships

-This scholarship is for minority students majoring in a field of study that has an emphasis on advertising, marketing, or public relations. - United Methodist GBHEM Racial-Ethnic Specific Scholarships
+This scholarship is for minority undergraduate and graduate students attending accredited institutions who are pursuing careers in advertising, marketing, or public relations. - United Methodist GBHEM Racial-Ethnic Specific Scholarships

 These scholarships are offered to minority members of the United Methodist Church.